 Customer Loyalty Tip: Say thank you and mean it.
 Letting customers know you appreciate their business is more than a — thanks for your order email.
 Authentic appreciation means making a follow up call or message, and being available to answer questions even after the sale is completed.

 #2 Honesty can be Profitable

-This may mean a phone call to customer service on their behalf, some type gesture that will help them feel, appreciated.
+This may mean a phone call to customer service on their behalf and/or some type of gesture that will help them feel appreciated and HEARD.

 Customer Loyalty Tip: Create a culture of transparency, where if you make a mistake it isn’t the end of the world.
 Be authentic in your dealings with customers.
 Their loyalty to you, will reward you over and over again.